cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

-# Publishing to Oppo Mini Games
+# Publishing to OPPO Mini Games

 Starting with __v2.0.5__, __Cocos Creator__ officially supports the release of games to the __OPPO Mini Game__ platform.
 It takes just a single click with __Cocos Creator__ to publish to the __OPPO Mini Game__ platform.